-Grant funds primarily will serve students attending schools that are implementing comprehensive support and improvement activities or targeted support (per Title I designation).
-Grant funding also may serve students who attend schools that have been identified by the school district or the Department for needing intervention and support.
-Ohio's 21st CCLC program primarily must target students who are enrolled in Title I schoolwide buildings.
+Ohio's 21st CCLC program must primarily target students who are enrolled in Title I schoolwide and targeted support buildings.
+Grant funding should serve students who attend schools that have been identified by the school district or the Department for needing intervention and support.

-Rural Program Enhancement
+Rural Program Priority

-An additional priority considered will focus on geographic distribution to ensure, to the extent possible, an even and fair distribution throughout the state.
+An additional priority considered focuses on geographic distribution to ensure, to the extent possible, an even and fair distribution throughout the state.
 Ohio will reserve, at minimum, one-third of its Fiscal Year 2022 funding for small town and rural programming.
-Applicants must select in the application their district typology designations to receive this priority.
+Applicants must select their district typology designations within the application to receive this priority.
 The applications scoring in the top one-third of each option that meet the cut score shall qualify to receive priority.
 For more information, visit http://education.ohio.gov/Topics/Data/Report-Card-Resources/Ohio-Report-Cards/Typology-of-Ohio-School-Districts.
-For additional questions, contact Diane A. Neal, PhD., Assistant Director, Office of Federal Programs, at (614) 728-3483 or by email Diane.Neal@education.ohio.gov.
+For additional questions, contact Diane A. Neal, PhD., Assistant Director, Office of Federal Programs by email at Diane.Neal@education.ohio.gov.